danchoi/kindlefodder/README.md

 # Kindlefodder

-Kindlefodder is a Ruby framework and a collection of recipes for translating websites and webpages into Kindle ebooks that are easy to navigate and a pleasure to peruse.
+Kindlefodder is a Ruby framework and a collection of recipes for translating website-bound books and documentation into Kindle ebooks that are easy to navigate and a pleasure to peruse.
 Web browsers are good for scanning information, but Kindles are a lot better when you want to block out distractions and actually learn something.

 The ebooks posted here will in most cases be derived from material published under a Creative Commons license.
 I am grateful to the original authors